AlexandreBidon/pixelwar/README.md

     <img src="./ressources_out/screenshot_pikachu.jpg" alt="drawing" width="180" style = "margin: 0px 20px"/>
 </p>
 <p align="center">
-The app currently look like this
+The app currently looks like this
 </p>

 The application features 21 colors.
 The user can use those colors to draw something on the board.
 Currently the board is a private one but the goal is to have a shared board.
 All the users would then be able to draw together.